MounikaVanka/bme590hrm/README.md

 # bme590hrm
-Calculates the instantaneous heart rate, average heart rate, input time interval, and also indicates conditions like Bradycardia and Tachycardia for the window size selected. <br />
+Calculates the instantaneous heart rate, average heart rate and also indicates conditions like Bradycardia and Tachycardia.
-The output also includes the total number of requests made to the service.

 The Software License for the file is: